sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Network Address:

-: Is a layer-specific address that follows a layer-specific address scheme.
+: A layer-specific address that follows a layer-specific address scheme.

-: Each interface of a specific layer can be associated with one or more addresses appropriate for that layer.
-There is no guarantee that an address is globally unique.
-In general, there is a scope to an address in which it is intended to be unique.
-Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.
+: The following characteristics are a summery derived from the Common Information Model and ITU-T X.213.
+Each Network Interface of a specific layer can be associated with one or more addresses appropriate for that layer.
+There is no guarantee that a network address is globally unique.
+A dedicated authority entity can provide a level of assurance that a network address is unique in its given scope.
+In essence, there is always a scope to a network address, in which it is intended to be unique.

-: Prominent examples include: modification of the configuration of a SACM component or updating a target endpoint profile that resides on an evaluator.
-In essence, guidance is transported via the management plane.
-Typically, a SACM component can fulfill its purpose without continuous input from the management plane.
-In contrast, without continuous availability of control plane functions a typical SACM component could not function properly.
-In general, interaction on the management plane is less frequent and less regular than on the control plane.
-Input via the management plane can be manual (e.g. via a CLI), or can be automated via management plane functions that are part of other SACM components.
+: Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.

+Network Interface:

+: An Endpoint is connected to a network via one or more Network Interfaces.
+Network Interfaces can be physical (Hardware Component) or logical (virtual Hardware component, i.e. a dedicated Software Component).
+Network Interfaces of an Endpoint can operate on different layers, most prominently what is now commonly called layer 2 and 3.
+Within a layer, interfaces can be nested.

+: In SACM, the association of Endpoints and Network Addresses via Network Interfaces is vital to maintain interdependent autonomous processes that can be targeted at Target Endpoints, unambiguously.

+: Examples include: physical Ethernet port, layer 2 VLAN interface, a MC-LAG setup, layer 3 Point-to-Point tunnel ingress or egress.

 Metadata: